stlenx/H265-Powershell/README.md

  -Slow gives the best video quality at the cost of transconding speed.

 The module will make a folder called "Converted" in the specified path and place the transcoded videos in there.
 The file names will not be changed.
-Transcoding will take use of the gpu for faster operation using nvidia nvenc, therefore a Nvidia gpu will be necesary :(
+Transcoding will take use of the gpu for faster operation using nvidia nvenc, therefore a Nvidia gpu will be necesary :( (More info on which GPUs are supported here -> https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new)

 ## Example